 Let’s say you’re running consistent profit margins each month and seats are usually full.
 Business is good.
-But maybe your bar or restaurant concept seems a little stuck.
-It’s not growing anymore, and you’re not quite sure how to get that momentum going again.
+But maybe your bar or restaurant concept seems a little stuck. your having Challenges Bar and Restaurant Owners face, and you’re not quite sure how to get that momentum going again.

 Hovering at a standstill and not being able to understand why is a terrible feeling.
 You know something about your restaurant isn’t working—you’re just not sure what it might be.